tdstein/personal-website/README.md

 ## Deployment

-The master branch of this project is served using [GitHub Pages](https://pages.github.com/).
+The main branch of this project is served using [GitHub Pages](https://pages.github.com/).
 Commits to the master branch will automatically be published.

 ## Built With